phoenix3008/buglessPanel/README.md

 ```javascript
 maxWidth
 ```
-Default value: null - allows to set the panel max width in px. the panel can be opened, even if the `width` is bigger.
+Default value: null - allows to set the panel max width in pixels, that the panel can be opened, even if the panel `width` is bigger.

 ```javascript
 exceptions